 That’s 3-4x more than they actually burned…

-And it doesn’t really stop there, even exercise machines that give you a pleasant number while you’re running or cycling away, are potentially significantly off too.
+And it doesn’t really stop there.
+Even exercise machines that give you a pleasant number while you’re running or cycling away, are significantly off too.

-If you typically burn 80 kcal an hour (a 1920 kcal resting metabolism) at rest and the readout comes back 200 kcal, you actually only burned an additional 120 kcal, not 200, as many might assume when tracking calories on an exercise machine.
+If you typically burn 80 kcal an hour (a 1920 kcal resting metabolism) at rest and the readout comes back 200 kcal.
+You actually only burned an additional 120 kcal, not 200 kcal.

 To adequately account for outputs you have to understand your approx. output per minute/hour and then subtract that from the readout.

-Or better yet, you should probably just ignore the energy burn exercise provides and focus instead on the somewhat intangible benefits exercise provides to the process; Things like reduced appetite, improved focus, increase muscle mass, improved health markers, etc…etc…
+You should ignore the energy burn exercise provides and focus instead on the intangible benefits exercise provides to the process.

-What TEF basically means that if you had a diet of mostly fat, most of that food would be digested and end up be utilized by your body because you don’t require as much energy to digest it.
+What TEF basically means that if you had a diet of mostly fat, most of that food would be digested.
+That energy intake is maximized by your body because you don’t require as much energy to digest it.

-*And if you learn to calorie count effectively, you shouldn’t count fiber, yet many apps still do.
+*And if you learn to calorie count effectively, you shouldn’t count fiber.
+The fermentation process yields little in the way of energy, yet many apps still do.

 High protein diets often ultimately result in lowered calorie intakes without the complicated math of calorie counting.

-So the quality of what your eating, and the mix of macronutrients affects metabolism and how you can read your calorie counts for energy in.
+So the quality of what your eating, and the mix of macronutrients affects digestion metabolism.
+Something you should consider.

 Work a desk job like many and you could be wildly off in your estimations or spot on, depending on the formula used.